Rougeau wrestling family: Family history in professional wrestling

 The Rougeau family first got involved in professional wrestling when Eddie Auger began wrestling around 1946.
 Auger worked under a number of different names: Ed Auger, Eddie Auger, Henri LaSalle and Pierre LaSalle.
 Together with Jack O'Brien he held the Georgia version of the NWA World Tag Team Championship and alongside Maurice Vachon he held the NWA Texas Tag Team Championship, both in the 1950s.
 Auger's nephew through marriage, Jean Rougeau, became a professional wrestler under the ring name "Johnny Rougeau" in 1951.
 Johnny Rougeau wrestled primarily in Canada.
 Jean Rougeau was soon joined by his brother Jacques Rougeau who turned pro in 1956.
 Jacques' three sons followed in his footsteps, Raymond Rougeau in 1971, Jacques Rougeau Jr. in 1977 and Armand Rougeau in 1982.
 Armand retired in 1987 due to injuries.
 Jacques Jr. and Raymond competed as a tag team in the World Wrestling Federation (WWF) from 1986 until 1990 as the Fabulous Rougeau Brothers.
 Raymond Rougeau retired in 1990 and became a host for French-produced WWF programming.
 Ray Rougeau would also be often used as interviewer for the WWF wrestlers through the mid-90s.
+His sister, Joanne Rougeau, joined him in WWF as a promoter for Eastern Canada mid to end of 90s.